R-Morgan/NGramCrackers/README.md

 NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.0
+  -- Rudimentary profiling and extraction capabilities.

+     NGramCrackers can now print a profile of a single paragraph input file to a specified output file.
+The statistics provided are a word count or a type-token-ratio report.

+     These very basic capabilities provide a very useful skeleton for adding more functionality, such as ngram extraction, and more statistics, such as mean words per sentence, mean words per paragraph, mean sentences per paragraph, etc.

 ### Version 0.1.1
   -- Modualised argument handling system for ease of future development.
      Future modifications to argument handling can take place in a contained